CGM (rap group): Former members

-There were also other members who were derecruited such as R1 and R9.
+There were also other members who have been de-recruited, such as R1 and R9.

 Legal issues

-On 9 November 2017, Digga D and members of 1011 were arrested in a stop and search in which they were carrying machetes and baseball bats.
+On 9 November 2017, 1011 were arrested in a stop and search in which they were carrying machetes and baseball bats.
 1011 claimed they were making a drill music video, but police stated they were planning to attack a rival gang, 12World.
-Digga and 1011 were convicted of conspiracy to commit violent disorder, sentenced to a year in jail, and was given a Criminal Behaviour Order (CBO) in 2018 that required the group to have the Metropolitan Police's permission before releasing any new music, forbade them from using London postcodes, and banning references in lyrics to real-life incidents and people.
+1011 were convicted of conspiracy to commit violent disorder, sentenced to a year in jail, and was given a Criminal Behaviour Order (CBO) in 2018 that required the group to have the Metropolitan Police's permission before releasing any new music, forbade them from using London postcodes, and banning references in lyrics to real-life incidents and people.
 Four of the group's music videos prior to the CBO were taken down, however, they were noted to have amassed over ten million combined views before removal.

 The CBO ban issued to 1011 was condemned by the campaign group Index on Censorship and widely described as entirely unprecedented.
 Digga's lawyer noted that the CBO "gives the police and probation the ability to control and censor his art."
 The Metropolitan Police has since denied it was censorship.
 Det Ch Supt Kevin Southworth said at the time: "When in this instance you see a particular genre of music being used specifically to goad, to incite, to provoke, to inflame, that can only lead to acts of very serious violence being committed, that’s when it becomes a matter for the police.
 We're not in the business of killing anyone's fun, we're not in the business of killing anyone's artistic expression - we are in the business of stopping people being killed."

+In July 2025, two CGM members, Yonas Girma and Ellis Heather, known mononymously as TY and Rack5 respectively, were charged with the 2020 murder of Steven Morrison in Epping, Essex.
+By the following year the trial culminated in a murder conviction for only Ellis Heather (Rack5), after his codefendant, Yonas Girma, gave evidence against him; incriminating lyrics from their songs were also shown to the court.
+TY, who was acquitted, was described by the BBC as a "reformed gang member", having previously rebranded as a wildlife influencer.
+As a result of his cooperation during the trial he had fallen out with the CGM collective.